matrix-org/synapse/docs/presence_router_module.md

 which can be given a list of local or remote MXIDs to broadcast known, online user presence to (for those users that the receiving user is considered interested in).
-It does not include state for users who are currently offline.
+It does not include state for users who are currently offline, and it can only be called on workers that support sending federation.

 ### Module structure